eaidmann/InstagramFollowerFollowingTracking/README.md

 ## Pre-Requisites
-The user of this code needs to download their Instagram follower/following list beforehand from their own Instagram account.
+The user of this tool needs to download their Instagram follower/following list beforehand from their own Instagram account.
 The following example is based on the Android Instagram application:

 1. Open your Instagram account.
 2. Go to Settings and then Activity.